TOCDevelopment/images-zoom/README.md

 That's it your done open your page in a web browser on mobile or desktop device to see the differences but this should work and be nice and ui friendly in either.

+#### To-do list
 - [x] Change code to be compatible with Bootstrap 3.
-- [x] Change code to use multiple image files for normal view and larger image for magnified version.
+- [x] Change code to use multiple image files (one for normal view and one for magnified version).
-- [x] Add handling for responsive design
+- [x] Add handling for responsive design.
-- [x] Add mobile view to replace limited viewing box on mobile devices
+- [x] Add mobile view to replace limited viewing box on mobile devices.
-- [x] Make thumbnail handling more dynamic to auto support more or less images (allow feed for db list)
+- [x] Make thumbnail handling more dynamic to auto support more or less images (allow feed for db list).
+- [x] Make thumbnail handling more dynamic support thumbnail sizes in a non-hardcoded manner (multiple image of same size but don’t require a new js build for each page featuring slider if it has a set of image different from other pages).
+- [x] Separate out styling from code to allow restyling without require for rebuild of script.
-- [ ] Fix issue with responsive design creating browser lag when window resized manually (fix for unbind-rebind method currently implimented to handle new scaling)
+- [ ] Fix issue with responsive design creating browser lag when window resized manually (fix for unbind-rebind method currently implemented to handle new scaling).
+- [ ] Fix issue with image scale calculation and mouse position (magnified layer doesn’t match exact position of normal layer during magnification).
+- [ ] Investigate and fix issue in Safari meaning magnified layer is not displayed correctly (height reduced to small line).